Bhagavad Gita imparts moral values, decision on introducing it in schools after discussion: K'taka CM | Education

 Speaking to reporters here, he said providing education and moral values to children is the intention, and details can be revealed only after holding discussions.

+''...we believe in the Constitution and secularism.
+Let them (BJP government) teach Bhagavad Gita or Quran or Bible, we have no objection, provided they give quality education to children in accordance with today's requirements,'' he said.

+Pointing out that the government seems to have not taken any decision in this regard, he noted that Bhagavad Gita, Ramayana and Mahabharata are taught in every Hindu household, and plays based on these books are also organised.

-Following Gujarat's decision, Karnataka Primary and Secondary Education Minister B C Nagesh on Friday had said the state government will discuss with educationists before taking a call in this regard, as part of moral science education.
+Moral education is needed, but nothing should be done against the Constitution, Siddaramaiah further said, adding that ''we are a multi-cultural society and a diverse country and all of us should live together with tolerance.''
+Following Gujarat's decision, Karnataka Primary and Secondary Education Minister B C Nagesh had on Friday said the state government would discuss with educationists before taking a call in this regard, as part of moral science education.

 Claiming that the cultural values among children were taking a beating, the minister said many people have demanded that moral science should be introduced.